Kmeakin/walrus-report/src/20-reference.md

 ### Enums {#sec:reference:enums}
-Despite their name, enums are much more powerful than enum types in C or Java^[A more appropraite name would be *algebraic datatype*, as they are known in functional programming.
+Despite their name, enums are much more powerful than enum types in C or Java^[A more appropriate name would be *algebraic datatype*, as they are known in functional programming.
 However, Walrus inherits the `enum` name from Rust, which chose the name `enum` as it would be more familiar to C programmers].
 Walrus' enums are capable of representing one of several different structs